From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: LLM-assisted In-Context Learning for Optimized Public Safety UAV

 As depicted in Fig. \ref{fig:uav_network}, the UAV hovers over the disaster area where it adjusts its path relative to the requirements of the ground sensors.
 For example, the UAV must adjust its path based on channel conditions and the queue length of the ground sensors.
 Moving to the ground sensor with poor channel conditions or a small buffer length for data collection gives rise to packet reception errors or buffer overflow at other ground sensors.
 Therefore, online path planning of the UAV for data collection is crucial \cite{9148316}.

 ML is essential for UAV placement and path planning due to the complex nature of designing UASNETs and the critical requirements in applications such as public safety.
 Determining the optimal horizontal and vertical placement of the UAV, as well as planning its trajectories to interact with ground or flying objects, requires DRL optimizers that can handle large-scale optimization problems and dynamic environmental factors.
 In a nutshell, DRL is indispensable for UAV placement and path planning and facilitates complex optimization tasks, supports real-time adaptation to changing conditions, and enhances capabilities for detecting and responding to noncompliant UAV in critical applications like public safety.
 Path planning involves the optimization of continuous variables.
 In this work, we simplify the problem by discretizing the action space and restricting the UAV's motion to a finite number of directions (e.g., north, south, east, and west).
-This abstraction not only reduces the computational complexity but also makes the problem accessible for LLM-enabled ICL.
-Starting with a task description depicted in Fig. \ref{fig:task}(b), which defines the task and provides in-context demonstrations, the LLM as optimizer generates candidate solutions.
+The use of a four-direction discrete action model prioritizes rapid, adaptive decision-making over aerodynamic precision, an essential trade-off in disaster-response missions.
+By constraining the action space to cardinal directions, the framework ensures computational tractability and real-time responsiveness for LLM-assisted reasoning, even on resource-limited UAV or edge platforms.
+This abstraction aligns with real-world UAV architectures, where high-level planners issue directional or waypoint commands while low-level controllers manage flight dynamics.
+Consequently, the discrete model serves as a practical and efficient bridge between natural-language reasoning and executable UAV control, enabling fast, mission-relevant adaptation in dynamic and safety-critical environments.
+Starting with a task description depicted in Fig. \ref{fig:task}(b), which defines the task and provides in-context demonstrations, the LLM as an optimizer generates candidate solutions.
 These solutions are then implemented in the environment, and their associated costs are computed.
 Feedback is derived from the latest sensory data, the implemented solution, and the obtained cost.
 This feedback, along with updated sensory data, is fed back into the LLM.
 The process repeats iteratively until satisfactory solutions are generated, enabling the LLM to refine its outputs dynamically based on real-world performance.

+In the path-planning task, the cost is defined as a combination of observable performance indicators, including the travel distance of the UAV, the measured packet-loss rate on the communication links, and the number of sensors whose data queues exceed a defined threshold.
+These values are obtained directly from UAV odometry, link-level acknowledgements, and queue reports from ground sensors, and then summarized in natural language as part of the feedback context for subsequent reasoning.